 If you rush through your Walmart trips, you might miss out on some of the retailer’s best clearance deals.

 Typically, deeply discounted items are placed in an aisle near the toy or lawn and garden department, Halford said.
-When she and Jerkins comb through the clearance racks, they often find that items they were coveting at full price are on sale for much less.
+When she and Amanda Jerkins, who runs the blog with her, comb through the clearance racks, they often find that items they were coveting at full price are on sale for much less.

 For example, Jerkins said she once found a floor lamp she wanted that was marked down from $45 to $20 in the clearance section.
 She also recommended checking the end caps on aisles throughout the store for heavily discounted items.

 Shop Early in the Morning for Grocery Deals

 If your local Walmart has a grocery department, you can save money by timing food shopping trips right.
 Dian Farmer of the GSFF website, formerly known as Grocery Shop For FREE!!, recommends shopping early in the morning to score discounts on one of the priciest food items on your list — meat.

 “Normally, by 8 a.m., the meat department has discounted their meat, and you can grab some great deals,” she said.